SkylineCommunications/dataminer-docs-connectors/connector/doc/Measat_VSAT_Broadband_Management.md

 # Measat VSAT Broadband Management

 The Measat VSAT Broadband Management driver is a custom connector for Measat that retrieves data from an NMS and displays it to be ingested by Measat's Low Code App and Dashboard.
+Custom Parameters on the connector include the Overall Site Count of the networks in East and West Malaysia and Congestion status of the Group QOS.
 List of NMS that are available to be used: iDirect